Extreme Weather Events

-During the time of the season when inclement weather may affect the safety and welfare of students and staff and, in particular, when snowy weather has the potential to cause classes to be postponed or some School District 46 services to be suspended, current information will be updated continuously on our Twitter and Facebook page (@SD46SC).
-This district website will also be updated with a banner informing of any closures.
+During the time of the season when inclement weather may affect the safety and welfare of students and staff and, in particular, when extreme weather events have the potential to cause classes to be postponed or some School District 46 services to be suspended, current information will be updated continuously on the district website and our Twitter and Facebook pages (@SD46SC).

 We will also provide 91.7 Coast FM with information about the status of our facilities and transportation services.

-There may be times when bus routes will not be operating as usual, or where schools in the district are closed.
+There may be times when bus routes will not be operating as usual, or when schools in the district are closed.
 The following outlines how these decisions are made.

-The most likely reason for the cancellation of bus service will be severe winter weather conditions, in which case one or more bus routes in the district may be cancelled.
-We will determine whether or not to cancel one or more bus routes, after consultation with our school bus providers who carefully assess local road conditions after severe weather warnings.
+The most likely reason for the cancellation of bus service will be extreme weather conditions, in which case one or more bus routes in the district may be cancelled.
+The decision to run school buses and school bus safety rests with our school bus provider, Diversified Transportation.
+They will determine whether or not to cancel one or more bus routes after carefully assessing local road conditions after extreme weather warnings/events.
+The district then communicates to all families the decision made by the bus company regarding school buses through our phone and email systems, the district website, and social media channels.

 WHEN BUSES ARE OPERATING DURING INCLEMENT WEATHER

-If buses are running more than fifteen minutes late, the school bus providers will advise the principals and vice-principals of the affected schools.
+If buses are running more than fifteen minutes late, the school bus providers will advise the principals and vice-principals of the affected schools, who will then inform the families impacted.

-Parents/guardians are encouraged to establish an emergency plan for their children in the event that schools are closed, the school’s start time is delayed, or students are dismissed early.
+Parents/caregivers are encouraged to establish an emergency plan for their children if schools are closed, the school’s start time is delayed, or students are dismissed early.

 Please remember that all students need to dress warmly and appropriately for winter weather conditions.

-We encourage families to review their own preparations for winter weather and ensure that they are familiar with their municipality’s snow and ice response procedures.
-We request that you strictly adhere to parking restrictions in and around all Sunshine Coast Schools.
+We encourage families to review their own preparations for extreme weather events and ensure that they are familiar with their town’s snow and ice response procedures.
+We request that you strictly adhere to parking restrictions in and around all Sunshine Coast schools.

-With your co-operation and adherence to winter weather procedures, we can help achieve safe conditions for students, staff and families travelling to and from school.
+With your cooperation and adherence to extreme weather procedures, we can help achieve safe conditions for students, staff and families travelling to and from school.

 Please view Regulation 3130: Inclement Weather for more.